 You’re all set to get started on a new website for one of your product lines.
 It’s going to have its own domain with new content, and you can’t wait to get started!
+Perhaps you have prepared so well that you have downloaded our Digital Marketing Checklist.
 Until…your resident search engine optimization (SEO) expert tells you that it shouldn’t be on its own website and that you should put the information on your main domain.
 “But it is different and new and exciting!“ you exclaim.
 You don’t want to change what you thought was a well-formulated plan.
 But do you know WHY your SEO King is recommending this particular strategy?

 It is an important distinction, one that can not only affect your SEO strategy and rankings, but your company’s brand recognition, trust and authority.

 It seems like a lot of companies aren’t knowledgeable on domain authority.
 Considering how important the industry believes it is to SEO, the amount of weight associated with it in Google’s ranking algorithm, and overall determining a page’s ranking in search engine result pages (SERPs), this lack of know-how is about as shocking as a polar bear found in a rain forest.

 Domain authority, developed by Moz, is a calculated score given to a domain based on 40+ different signals, including factors such as a website’s total number of links, links to the root domain, MozTrust and MozRank.
 A domain authority score essentially predicts how well a domain is likely to rank on Google search results.

 So how does this relate to our discussion?